jmspit/curlstats/README.md

     - covering multiple weeks
   - is isolated from effects that impact the measurements but do not relate to the analyzed problem, such as sampling from a unstable source.

-There is little point in probing very frequently, say 30 to 60 second intervals are fine if one seeks the ability to pinpoint recurring problems with adequate accuracy.
-Even higher values can be used to at least spot problems that can be investigated with more detail.

-It may be usefull to start one or more reference probes from the probving system to other endpoints, or to start probes from different sources to the same endpoint.

 ## Anatomy of a round-trip

 Client client/server request/response sequence involves several phases involving a number of network